What Is Cross-Language Name Matching?

 In another blog, we have already discussed traditional and more modern approaches to name matching, so we won’t go into that in more detail here.
 In a nutshell, what is needed is a way of performing sophisticated fuzzy name matching across languages, i.e., the approach must be able to capture the typical variations in spelling found between languages such as in the examples above.

 There is such a way: a machine learning-based approach of learning from real-world data offers a graceful way of handling fuzzy cross-language matching.
-It does not rely, as some approaches do, on first translating the foreign-script name into Latin characters and then matching it to Latin-script names.
-This is a weak approach, since it introduces a whole new layer of possible errors produced by the translation process.
-It’s much better to directly match the foreign-script names against the Latin-script names.
+It does not rely, as some approaches do, on first translating the foreign name into Latin characters and then matching it to Latin names.
+This is a problematic approach, since it introduces a whole new layer of possible errors produced by the translation process.
+It’s more accurate to directly match the foreign names against the Latin names.

-Our machine-learning approach automatically learns a set of probabilistic matching rules from a large amount of real-world data that provides good coverage of many scripts.
+A machine-learning approach automatically learns a set of probabilistic matching rules from a large amount of real-world data that provides strong coverage of many scripts.
 It makes possible highly accurate matching of names across once insurmountable language barriers.